Asim Munir: Economic initiatives

-During the Kakar caretaker government's nationwide crackdown on illegal dollar trading, unlawful money transfers, and hoarding and smuggling of commodities such as wheat, sugar, and Iranian petroleum products, Munir, as Chief of Army Staff, played a prominent role in state-level coordination.
-He pledged to continue measures against smuggling and other illicit activities while ensuring accountability for those involved, including security personnel.
-Following these measures, the Pakistani rupee rebounded from record lows and became the world's best-performing currency in September 2023.
+During the Kakar caretaker government's nationwide crackdown on illegal dollar smuggling, unlawful currency transfers, and commodity hoarding, Munir, as Chief of Army Staff, participated in high-level briefings with provincial officials and stated that the crackdown on smuggling and other illegal activities would continue.
+The crackdown coincided with a recovery in the Pakistani rupee, which rose from a record low of 308 to the dollar and became the world's best-performing currency in September 2023.

 The same month, in meetings with business leaders, he emphasised the role of the Special Investment Facilitation Council (SIFC) in addressing Pakistan's economic challenges, highlighting its potential to attract up to $100 billion in investment from countries such as Saudi Arabia, the UAE, Kuwait, and other Gulf allies.
 He also announced the creation of task forces on economic and sectoral matters, assured that money exchanges would be brought under taxation to improve transparency in dollar exchange and interbank rates, and said that Pakistan's grey economy was two to three times larger than the documented economy.
 He facilitated multi-billion-dollar investment agreements with the UAE through the SIFC, covering sectors such as energy, port operations, wastewater treatment, food security, logistics, mining, aviation, and banking.

-As of 2024, the SIFC has failed to attract any significant investment.
-However, both Saudi Arabia and the UAE have announced multibillion-dollar commitments through the council.
-Pakistan's investment-to-GDP ratio fell to 13.1% in the fiscal year 2023–24, its lowest level in 50 years.